UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

 ### 1) Have a functioning version of Nextflow in your Path.

-- On the MCC it can be found under `/project/mteb223_uksr/sequencing_resources/tools/bin/nextflow`
+- Information on how to install NextFlow can be found [here](https://www.nextflow.io/docs/latest/getstarted.html).

-- Make sure to run `module load ccs/java/jdk1.8.0_202` on the MCC load Java.
-Nextflow needs Java to work.
-I added this command to my `~/.bash_profile` to make life easier.

 ### 2) Get the singularity image used for this pipeline: